-Prerequisites: NURS 1034 and NURS 2211; Arkansas LPN Licensure Focuses on the client's personal self aspect of the self-concept mode and psychosocial adaptation with an emphasis on application of the nursing process when providing nursing care to clients with mental illness in the hospital and community setting.
+Prerequisites: NURS 1034 and NURS 2211; Arkansas LPN Licensure Focuses on the client's personal self aspect of the self-concept mode and psychosocial adaptation with an emphasis on application of the nursing process when providing nursing care to clients with mental illness in the hospital and community setting and included comprehensive health assessment of the individual.
 Offered: Summer II.